Rise High Financial Solutions

 Besides taking into account the previous considerations, banks will also want to see three main formal documents and reports:

-1. Employment Contracts: As a foreign income earner, banks will want to have access to your formal employment contract to understand the solidity of your position and assess the risk involved in approving your application
+1. Employment Contracts: As a foreign income earner, banks will want to have access to your formal employment contract to understand the solidity of your position and assess the risk involved in approving your application.

-2. Salary Credits: Regular income credits will also help lenders assess the application, basing it on your historical financial habits
+2. Salary Credits: Regular income credits will also help lenders assess the application, basing it on your historical financial habits.

 3. Foreign Credit Reports: Some lenders may also request a credit report from your home country to ensure there are no undisclosed liabilities.
 Your credit report will also provide a snapshot of your credit score, which may impact how much you can borrow.

-Real-Life Scenarios and Success Stories
+Real-Life Scenarios and Success Stories:

-Though the considerations and requirements above may sound like a lot to consider, we’re happy to share that many of our clients have already achieved their financial goals working together with the support of our wonderful experts,
+Though the considerations and requirements above may sound like a lot to consider, we’re happy to share that many of our wonderful clients have already achieved their financial goals working together with the support of our experts!

+One of our clients, a self-employed pharmacist in Malaysia, successfully secured a low-doc foreign income loan to invest in Australian property!
 Despite not having recent financial records, being self-employed and earning foreign income, we managed to get approval by demonstrating their long-term business stability and providing the bank with enough proof to support the reliability and trustworthiness of their application.

 Since navigating the intricacies of foreign income loans requires the consideration of additional challenges and can be greatly supported with the guidance of the right experts, at Rise High, we have specialists that can work with you in this niche area, offering tailored solutions to maximise your chances to obtain a successful outcome.
+Working with our extensive panel of over 70 lenders, we can help you find the right loan product to suit your unique financial circumstances.

 Ready to Take the Next Step?

+If you’re earning a foreign income and looking to buy property in Australia, get in touch with us today!
 Our team of experts is here to guide you through the process, ensuring you achieve your financial goals with confidence.

 Our suggestions for you: